 These fundamental decisions will determine how a recording project is to proceed, and many of them will be based on more intangible factors such as mood, feeling, and intuition than on scientific fact.
 Thus science and philosophy must go hand in hand in the creation of the stereo illusion.

-The Five W’s should be
+The Five W’s

 • Who is the listener?
 Is he/she experienced in the subject of the recording?
 Is he/she a “critical” or a “casual” listener?

 • What is the medium?
 Is it a purely auditory one such as a cassette, compact disc, or the radio, or does it also involve pictures, such as film or television, multi-media, or DVD?